wjz224/BuzzMedia/README.md

     "mLikes" = int
     "mCreated" = timecreated
   }
+- __Get__: returns one entity from the table comment
+    \GET /comments
+    JSON Route:{
+      "mId" = int
+      "mCommentId" = int
+      "mCommentLikes" = int
+      "mCommentDislikes" = int
+      "mComment" = String
+    }

-- __Post__: adds a new message, title, and like counter to the current database table
+- __Post__: adds a new message, title, messageId, and like counter to the current database table

   \POST /messages